jamesl1001/simpleslider/README.md

 How to use
 ----------

-1. Set up your markup
+1. Set up your markup:
 ```html
 	<div id="simpleslider">
 		<div id="ss__wrapper">